nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 <br/>

 But this Solution does eliminate or minimize many of the current challenges that exist with DNS.
-The two most common Nginx-DevOps headaches are 1) lack of DNS Admin access/control, and 2) *DNS caching of A records at multple points in the DNS system that you can't see or control, such as*:
+The two most common Nginx-DevOps headaches are:

+- 1) lack of DNS Admin access/control
+- 2) *DNS caching of A records at multple points in the DNS system that you can't see or control, such as*:
     - Clients'/Browsers' local DNS Resolver cache
     - Internet/Cloud provider's DNS servers' cache
-- Nginx Servers' Company DNS SOA/Nameservers in the Data Centers
+    - Your Company's DNS SOA/Nameservers in the Data Centers

-In this exercise, you will control traffic to three Data Centers spread around the world, without using DNS.
+In this exercise, you will route traffic to three Data Centers spread around the world, without using DNS.
 One Data Center in North America, one in Europe, and one in Asia.
 You will use the Nginx `$geoip2_data_continent_code variable` to redirect users to the Data Center in those three regions.
-You will use the Nginx `map directive` to associate the MaxMind Continent Code to a 2-character identifier, as shown here:
+You will use the Nginx `map directive` to associate the MaxMind Continent Code to a 2-character identifier, as a DNS sub-domain, as shown here:

 ```nginx
 map $geoip2_data_continent_code $nearest_data_center {